Skip to main content

 17th century

-Oil painting of sitting man wearing black outfit and hat
+Oil painting of sitting man wearing yellow and arms on armrest

 Closed for renovation